Ekansh90/Restaurant-website/vercel-setup-readme.txt

 // if using a static folder(assets) :
 app.use(express.static(__dirname + '/assets')); //vercel

-3. // Export server.js for Vercel Deployment
+3. // Export server.js for Vercel Deployment - checked again not needed
 module.exports = app;